01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day03/quizApp/README.md

 ## Third part

-When all question are answered show the score on a new page
+When all questions are answered show the score on a new page.

 - It should have Text with score and button which returns user to the main page